-You might give a raise for employees who reach milestones, like being with your company for 10 years.
+You might give a raise to employees who reach milestones, like being with your company for five years.
 This shows employees you value their service and want to keep them around for years to come.

 You can also dole out raises to prevent turnover.
 Turnover can have a negative impact on your business.
 It can cost you time and money.
 And, it can lead to a decrease in employee morale.
 It’s important to do what you can to prevent turnover from impacting your business.

-Some employees leave because of money while others leave for personal reasons or to search for a new opportunity.
-To determine if finances are a reason an employee is unengaged or looking for other work, you should have regular employee performance reviews and meetings.
+Some employees leave because of money (40% of surveyed workers said they left their job for a company that offered them a 10% or more raise), while others leave for personal reasons or to search for a new growth opportunity.
+To determine if finances are a reason an employee is disengaged or looking for other work, you should have regular employee performance reviews and meetings.
 Determine whether offering a raise makes the difference between retaining and losing top talent.

 How much should a raise be?